fross123/csv_to_qlab/website/docs/tutorial-basics/send-to-qlab.md

 Open an empty QLab workspace.

 :::note
-CSV to QLab will operate with both QLab 3 and QLab 4, however not all functions are available on QLab 3.
+CSV to QLab will operate with both QLab 4 and QLab 5, however not all functions are available on QLab 4.
 :::

+## Select your QLab version.
+* There are not many differences, but QLab 5 handles some incoming messages slightly differently.

-## If you are using QLab 5 and have an OSC Passcode.
+## If you are have an OSC Passcode.

-* Select the checkbox for QLab5.
+* Select the checkbox for passcode.
 * Enter passcode found in QLab settings.

 :::tip
 Make sure that the passcode has full access to the workspace.
-Note that it is also possible to bypass this step and allow access with the "no passcode" option.
+Note that it on QLab 5is also possible to bypass this step and allow access with the "no passcode" option.
 :::